Temple Mediation Attorneys

-At Young & Libersky, we believe that mediation is effective for conflict resolution as modifications to previous agreements.
-Barbara Young and Lynn Libersky have a combined 35 years of experience in family law and working in the courtroom, yet we firmly believe in this increasingly popular approach of divorce mediation because it avoids the stress of a courtroom battle in front of children, and it is less expensive than litigation.
-It also allows the parties to stay in control of their solutions instead of turning decisions over to a judge and jury.
+At Young & Libersky, our Temple mediation lawyers can attest that mediation is effective for conflict resolution during divorce proceedings.
+Barbara Young and Lynn Libersky have a combined 50 years of comexperience in family law and working in the courtroom, yet we firmly believe in this increasingly popular approach of divorce mediation, because it avoids the stress of a courtroom battle in front of children and is less expensive than litigation.
+It also allows the parties to stay in control of their solutions, instead of turning decisions over to a judge and jury.

 How Mediation Works

 A trained mediator is a neutral third-party lawyer whose goal is to foster communication between the parties and their attorneys.
 It can be binding or nonbinding, but generally speaking, the tone is constructive and civil, rather than combative.
 It may even be used as a precursor to trial to resolve as many issues as possible and speed up the trial process.

 If you want to mediate a dispute, it is a good idea to set some goals for the process that are put in a contract.
 Some of these goals include:

 - Parties agree on who will conduct mediation and how they will be paid – usually the cost is split

 - Parties agree to mediate in good faith and try, to the best of their ability, to find an agreeable middle ground

 - Parties agree on whether it is binding or nonbinding